soto-nicole/sem-coursework/use-cases/use-case-1.md

 ### Goal in Context

-As a member of the Marketing team, I want to produce a report showing the population of all countries in a given area so that I can find the most populated countries to pursue further business expansion and marketing to benefit my organization.
+1. As a member of the Marketing team, I want to produce a report showing the population of all countries in a given area so that I can find highly populated countries to pursue further business expansion and marketing to benefit my organization, as well as the least populated where efforts may not be as effective.

 ### Scope